djndl1/CSNotes/os/unix_linux/threads.md

 We can protect our data and ensure access by only one thread at a time by using the pthreads mutual-exclusion interfaces.
 A _mutex_ is basically a lock that we set before accessing a shared resources and release (unlock) when we're done.
 While it is set, any other thread that tries to set it will block until we release it.

 The mutual-exclusion mechanism works only if we design our threads to follow the same data-aceess rules.
-If we allow one thread to access a shared resource without first acquiring a lock, t hen inconsistencies can occur even though the rest of our threads do acquire the lock before attempting to access the shared resource.
+If we allow one thread to access a shared resource without first acquiring a lock, then inconsistencies can occur even though the rest of our threads do acquire the lock before attempting to access the shared resource.

 A mutex variable is represented by the `pthread_mutex_t` dat type.
 Initialize a mutex by